 It is important to note that each credit card issuer has a varied foreign transaction fee.
 This expense is mentioned separately in your monthly credit card statement.
+There be also be certain credit cards with no foreign transaction fees.
 Hence, it is absolutely essential to read through all the documents carefully before applying for a credit card.

 How much are the International Transaction Charges?

 In most cases, the international transaction charges on a MasterCard or a Visa credit card are around 1%.
 However, the banks/credit card issuing companies add an additional charge on it and ask for around 1.5%-3% from their customers.
 Hence, the foreign transaction fee varies from one credit card to another.

 As per the guidelines, it is mandatory for credit card companies to disclose the foreign transaction fees on the specific credit card in the agreement beforehand.
 Hence, you must read all the credit card-related documents thoroughly before applying.
 You can also find all these details on the official website of the credit card issuing company.